vistadataproject/vistadataproject.github.io/index.md

 *The figure above summarizes the evolution of access to VISTA data: From __thousands of unique, inconsistent, insecure, unidirectional, cryptic legacy code-based interfaces__ to that of a __single, secure, modern, service-based, industry-standard, normalized, master veteran data-model (MVDM)-driven interface__.*    For complete documentation on the VISTA Data Project, [click here](https://github.com/vistadataproject/documents/tree/master/Background#vista-data-project)

-### VISTA Data ...
-Ready for the Cloud

-Leveraging the Master Veteran Data Model (MVDM, above), the VISTA Adaptive Maintenance project provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports using web-standard, model-driven, commercial cloud services and microservices.
-For information on VISTA Cloud Services, see [VISTA Adaptive Maintenance](http://vistaadaptivemaintenance.info/)